The Curse of Passive Data Collection in Batch Reinforcement Learning: Notation and Background

 Every MDP also induces a transition ``function'', $P: \cS \times \cA \to \Delta(\cS)$, which is the marginal of $Q$ with respect to $S'$, and an immediate mean reward function $r: \cS \times \cA \to \RR$, which is so that for any $(s,a)\in \cS \times \cA$, $r(s,a)$ gives the mean of $R$ above.
 Since $\cS$ and $\cA$ are finite, without loss of generality, we assume that the immediate mean rewards lie in the $[-1,1]$ interval.
 We also assume that the reward distribution is $\rho$-subgaussian with a constant $\rho>0$.
 For simplicity, we assume that $\rho=1$.
 For any (memoryless) policy $\pi:\cS\rightarrow \Delta(\cA)$, we define $P^\pi$ to be the transition matrix on state-action pairs induced by $\pi$, where $P^\pi_{(s,a), (s', a')} := \pi(a' | s') P(s' | s,a)$.
 We denote $\cM(\cS,\cA)$ the set of MDPs that satisfy the properties stated in this paragraph.
 Since the identity of states and actions is unimportant, we also use $\cM(\rS,\rA)$ to denote the set of MDPs with $\rS$ states and $\rA$ actions (say, over the canonical sets $\cS = [\rS]$ and $\cA = [\rA]$). \todoc{I am still not (entirely) happy about the consistency of using $\cS,\cA$ and $\rS,\rA$.
 Somehow, the identity of $\cS$ and $\cA$ are completely irrelevant, so they should somehow be deemphasized.
 I just don't know what's the best way of doing this. }

 We use $\EE^\pi$ to denote the expectation operator under the distribution $\mathbb{P}^\pi$ induced by the interconnection of policy $\pi$ and the MDP $M$ on trajectories $(S_0,A_0,R_0,S_1,A_1,R_1,\dots)$ formed of an infinite sequence of state, action, reward triplets.
-Here, it is assumed that the initial state is randomly chosen from a distribution that is supported on the whole of the state space, but the identity of this distribution will be unimportant.
-As such the dependence on this distribution is suppressed.
+Here, it is assumed that the initial state is randomly chosen from a fixed distribution; the dependence of $\sP^\pi$ on this distribution is suppressed.
 Further, under $\mathbb{P}^\pi$, the distribution of $S_{t+1}$ follows $P(\cdot|S_t,A_t)$ given the history $H_t = (S_0,A_0,R_0,\dots,R_{t-1},S_t,A_t)$ while the distribution of $A_t$ follows $\pi(\cdot|S_t)$ given $H_t$.
 To minimize clutter the notation also suppresses the dependence on the MDP whenever it is clear which MDP is referred.
+A \emph{deterministic policy} $\pi$ is a policy such that for any state $s\in \cS$, $\pi(\cdot|s)$ puts all the probability mass on a single action.